HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="home-page-visible-words-rendered-by-percentile.png",
   caption="Home page visible words rendered by percentile.", description="A distribution of rendered and visible content word counts on home pages.
 The median number of words rendered is 400 words on desktop and 364 words on mobile.
 There is a similar, yet smaller, number of words on mobile at the other percentiles above and below the median.
-At the 10th percentile, it’s 76 words on desktop and 69 words on mobile.
-At the 25th percentile, it’s 192 words and 174 words, respectively.
-At the 75th percentile, it’s 734 words and 678 words, respectively.
-And at the 90th percentile, it’s 1,260 words and 1,174 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1171813914&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
+At the 10th percentile, it's 76 words on desktop and 69 words on mobile.
+At the 25th percentile, it's 192 words and 174 words, respectively.
+At the 75th percentile, it's 734 words and 678 words, respectively.
+And at the 90th percentile, it's 1,260 words and 1,174 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1171813914&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"